marcuse/pyopenkeyval/README.md

 To clear the cache completely at any time, call the `clear_cache()` method.

+### SSL support

+OpenKeyval.org also supports SSL over HTTPS for more secure transfer of data.
+To use SSL, set the `ssl` argument to True.

+    okv = pyopenkeyval(ssl=True)

+Note that the HTTP och HTTPS versions of OpenKeyval.org are completely separate.
+Values set in one can't be fetched fron the other.

 ## Python 3

 *pyopenkeyval* is since version 0.3 compatible with Python 3.
 It must, however,